quicwg/base-drafts/draft-ietf-quic-transport.md

-If a max_idle_timeout is specified by either peer in transport parameters (see {{transport-parameter-definitions}}), a connection is silently closed and its state is discarded when it remains idle for longer than the minimum of the max_idle_timeouts and three times the current Probe Timeout (PTO).
+If a max_idle_timeout is specified by either peer in transport parameters (see {{transport-parameter-definitions}}), a connection is silently closed and its state is discarded when it remains idle for longer than the minimum of the max_idle_timeout values and three times the current Probe Timeout (PTO).

 By announcing a max_idle_timeout, an endpoint commits to initiating an immediate close ({{immediate-close}}) if it abandons the connection prior to the effective